Weighted sparsity regularization for source identification for elliptic PDEs: Numerical experiments

 for $F_h$, where $\Omega_1, \, \Omega_2, \ldots, \Omega_n$ are uniformly sized disjoint grid cells and $\mathcal{X}_{\Omega_i}$ denotes the characteristic function of $\Omega_i$.

-We employed the FEniCS software to generate the matrices involved in our experiments.
+We employed the FEniCS software, discretizing the state $u$ in terms of first order Lagrange elements, to generate the matrices involved in our experiments.
 Thereafter, the matrices were exported to MATLAB, where the optimization problems were solved with the split-Bregman algorithm \cite{goldstein09}.
-Some details about the forward/transfer matrix $\AAA$ is presented in appendix \ref{app:discretization}.
+Some details about the forward/transfer matrix $\AAA$ is presented in Section \ref{sec:prelim} and Appendix \ref{app:discretization}.
 We do not present a detailed description of the well-known mappings between the finite element spaces arising from the discretization of \eqref{eq1}-\eqref{eq2} to the Euclidean spaces used in \eqref{eq:BF1}, \eqref{eq:BF2} and \eqref{eq:BF4}.
 Note, however, that $\ee_j \in \Rn$ is associated with the FE basis function $\phi_j \in F_h \subset L^2(\Omega)$.

 In all the simulations $\epsilon = 1$, see \eqref{eq2}, and no noise was added to the data $d$, except in Example 2.

 Figure \ref{fig:weights} contains visualizations of the entries of the weight matrix $\WWK$ defined in \eqref{eq:WKmatrix}.
 More specifically, each panel shows a plot of $\|\PPK\ee_i\|, \, i=1,2,\ldots,n$.
 We observe that the weights are largest for indexes associated with basis functions positioned close to the boundary of the domain $\Omega$.